KaranLally/VMS/README.md

 ## Notes

-- Admin ID does not use auto-increment.
 - Host IDs must remain under 600.
 - Guest IDs must remain 600 or above.
 - Always hash passwords; never store plain text.
-- Do not copy someone else’s bcrypt hash, it will not work.

 ---